 – Before going through the security checkpoint, all passengers will be asked to show their boarding passes.

 – To help objects pass through the scanner, specially small articles, must be placed on a trays provided for passengers.

 Passengers are required to:

-- Take off their jacket and/or overcoat and put them in the tray.
+- Take off coats/jackets and/or overcoat and place them in the trays provided.
 These items must be examined separately whilst passengers are being inspected.

-- Take their laptop computer, or any other large electrical item, out of its case and place it in the tray so that it can be inspected separately from the case and the rest of their hand luggage at the security checkpoints.
+- Place laptop computers, or any other large electrical item, out of its case and place it in the tray so that it can be inspected separately from the case and the rest of their hand luggage at the security checkpoints.

-- It is also recommended that passengers remove their belts before passing through the metal-detector arch.
+- It is also recommended that passengers remove their belts and any other objects from pockets before passing through the metal-detector arch.

-Passengers who for health reasons have implants (pacemakers, cochlear implants, etc.) or appliances such as metal prostheses must inform security personnel of their situation before going through the metal detectors, so that they can be inspected manually.
+Passengers who for health reasons have implants (pacemakers, cochlear implants, etc.) or appliances such as metal prosthetic s must inform security personnel of their situation before going through the metal detectors, so that they can be inspected manually.

 Barcelona El Prat LIVE Flight Arrivals